-Figure 11 The total spawning stock biomass (SSB) and the average fishing mortality rate (F) of cod, haddock, hake, plaice, saithe and common sole in the North Sea and to the West of Scotland from 1981 to 2016 (20154 for F)
+Figure 12 The total spawning stock biomass (SSB) and the average fishing mortality rate (F) of North Sea and West of Scotland cod, haddock, hake, plaice, saithe and common sole^{} from 1981 to 2017 (2016 for F).
+A straight trend-line is fitted through the biomass data.
+(Based on analysis of ICES Data; see p.
+2.)

 The combined spawning stock biomass (SSB) of cod, haddock, hake, plaice, saithe, and common sole in the North Sea and to the West of Scotland generally declined during the 1980s, remained relatively stable during the 1990s and has generally increased since then, particularly over the last 10 years.

-The combined biomass in 2016 was more than 2.5 times greater than that in 2001, more than 80% larger than the average over the preceding 35 years, and larger than at any time since at least 1981.
-A straight trend-line fitted through the SSB data shows an overall upward trend over the last 35 years.
+The combined SSB more than tripled between 2001 and 2017.
+The SSB in 2017 was more than 90% larger than the average over the preceding 35 years, and larger than at any time since at least 1981.
+A straight trend-line fitted through the SSB data shows a marked overall upward trend over the last 35 years.

-The average fishing mortality rate (F) for cod, haddock, hake, plaice, saithe, and Dover sole in the North Sea and to the West of Scotland has declined steadily since the late 1990s.
-The average value of F in 2015 was less than half that in the 1990s.
+The average fishing mortality rate (F) for cod, haddock, hake, plaice, saithe, and common sole in the North Sea and to the West of Scotland has declined steadily since the late 1990s.
+The average value of F in 2017 was less than half that in the 1990s.